Topological insulators and geometry of vector bundles: Role of symmetry

-This also illustrates the fact that the bulk polarization is naturally defined as a geometric phase rather than a vector.
-Indeed, any reflection-odd vector must vanish in a symmetric system:
+The picture of the lattice formed by the charge centers gives a visual interpretation of the fact that the bulk polarization is naturally defined as a phase rather than a vector.
+Indeed, the polarization changes sign under the inversion; and any reflection-odd vector must vanish in a symmetric system:

 In contrast, the phase is defined modulo $2\pi$, and